But there is one more player in the top 10 cryptocurrencies which often gets some of that limelight – DASH.

 - Ease of use – Elegant UI for fast and easy use.

 - Compatibility – Compatible with different operating systems.

 Top 10 Best DASH Wallets: (Mobile, Desktop, and Hardware)

 1. Jaxx (Mobile and Desktop Wallet)

-Jaxx is popular multi-cryptocurrency blockchain interface wallet created by the Canadian-based company, Decentral.
+Jaxx is a popular multi-cryptocurrency blockchain interface wallet created by the Canadian-based company, Decentral.

 It is an HD wallet which supports 14 other cryptocurrencies and allows its users to restore their funds with a 12-word backup seed key.
 With Jaxx, you control your private keys and can export/import keys whenever required.

 The active development community behind Jaxx has given it an easy to use interface.

 Jaxx also has ShapeShift.io integration for currency exchange, which makes it a natural choice for multi-currency lovers.

 Jaxx doesn’t allow you to perform InstantSend/PrivateSend DASH transactions.